 I hope many of these activities gets you inspired to get centered on learning.

-Many of these activities came from this Letter Uu Print & Play Pack you can purchase here.
+Many of these activities came from this Letter Uu Print & Play Pack which is a part of this bundle that you can purchase here.

 or Dinosaurs Love Underpants.

 Then we use these books to make a writing activity with descriptive writing.